fumingshih/johnsonpage-blog/_posts/2010-6-4-johnsonpage-dot-org.markdown

 title: johnsonpage dot org
 topics: announcement
 ---
-This is the first iteration of the new <strong>johnsonpage.org</strong>.
+This is the first iteration of the new __johnsonpage.org__.
 In the coming days, I'll be updating this site with some new minor features and content.

 What I can do right now, however, is give you a quick rundown on what this site's made up of: